RubberPirate/pirate-ducky/README.md

 2. Plug the device using a converter/cable into a USB port while holding the Boot button.
 It will show up as a removable media device named `RPI-RP2`.

 3. Copy the `.uf2` file from `pirate-ducky/CircuitPython` (cloned files)
    pico.uf2 - Raspberry Pi Pico
    pico-w.uf2 - Raspberry Pi Pico W

-   Paste it to the root of the Pico (`RPI-RP2`).
+5. Paste it to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, it will reconnect as `CIRCUITPY`.

-4. Navigate to `pirate-ducky/lib` and copy all the files to the `lib` folder on your Raspberry Pi Pico.
+5. Navigate to `pirate-ducky/lib` and copy all the files to the `lib` folder on your Raspberry Pi Pico.

-5. Navigate to `pirate-ducky/ducky` and copy all the files to the root of your Pico.
+6. Navigate to `pirate-ducky/ducky` and copy all the files to the root of your Pico.

-6. *For Pico W Only* Copy the `secrets.py` file from `pirate-ducky/secrets` (clone) to the root of your pico.
+7. *For Pico W Only* Copy the `secrets.py` file from `pirate-ducky/secrets` (clone) to the root of your pico.
 This contains the AP name and password to be created by the Pico W.
    `ssid : BadAPName`
    `password : badpassword`

-7. Find a script from `pirate-ducky/payloads` (some scripts needs modifications to run, so edit them before executing) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
+8. Find a script from `pirate-ducky/payloads` (some scripts needs modifications to run, so edit them before executing) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
 Currently, pirate-ducky only supports DuckyScript 1.0, not 3.0.

-8. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.
+9. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.

-9. **Please note:** by default Pico W will not show as a USB drive
+10. **Please note:** by default Pico W will not show as a USB drive

-10. And You Are All Set.

 ## Setup mode